Mikadifo/my-nvim/README.md

 :computer: **Repository 2:** https://github.com/vim-airline/vim-airline-themes

-:information_source: **About:** This plugins make the bottom tab in vim, a lot cooler, you can even use the gruvbox theme mentioned above.
+:information_source: **About:** This plugins make the bottom tab in vim, a lot cooler, you can even use the rose-pine theme mentioned above.

 :wrench: **Configuration** Just paste the following codes in the .vimrc.
 If using this project, paste on [plugins.vim](./plugins.vim) and [index.vim](./index.vim) respectively.